 What causes fibromyalgia?

 There are different theories that attempt to somewhat explain its causes.
 Today, it’s widely accepted that fibromyalgia is an illness of organic origin, with recognised physical causes.
-This is despite the fact that there aren’t any definite clinical markers on which to base a diagnosis (as of yet), though there is hope for better diagnosing possibly through urine analysis.
+This is despite the fact that there aren’t any definite clinical markers on which to base a diagnosis (as of yet), though there is hope for better diagnosing possibly through urine studies.

 A diagnosis can only be given based on clinical manifestations from patients.